 Now that we know the difference, if you are like me, I often use the two interchangeably.
 So, please forgive me if I go against the definitions and call crocheted items a blanket.

-General Throw Blanket and Lapghan Sizes
+General Baby Blanket, Throw Blanket, and Lapghan Sizes

 You may be wondering what a laphan is.
 Generally, a lapghan is used to cover the legs and keep the chill off for a person in a wheelchair or sitting position on a chair.
 While a throw blanket can be used for home décor and snuggling under when relaxing on the sofa.

-- Throw Blanket (small) 48 X 48 – 60 inches
+- Throw Blanket (small) 48 X 48 – 60 inches.
+Starting Chain is approximately 175-185 chain stitches.
+Plan on about 2,600 yards of yarn.

 How Big is a Crib Blanket?